ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

 Unlike in UML, attributes in kTBS a first-level elements, linked to their corresponding obsel type by the ``:hasAttributeDomain`` property.
 A consequence of this is that each attribute is identified by a URI, which has to be globally unique, while in UML, attributes in different classes may have the same (local) name.

 A good practice is therefore to include the name of the obsel type in the URI of every attribute.
-A label can still be attached to the attribute to speficy its shorter user-friendly name.
+A label can still be attached to the attribute to specify its shorter user-friendly name.

 The datatype of an attribute is specified using ``:hasAttributeRange``. kTBS supports a subset of the primitive datatypes defined in  XML-Schema_, including the most usual datatypes such as ``xsd:string``, ``xsd:integer``, ``xsd:boolean`` and ``xsd:float``.